AmrBenSalem/Verve-Case-Study/verve_case_study.md

 #### Extracting the name of the person from the device name and checking whether the name belongs to a male or a female :

 - Using the nltk library for example, we can extract the name of the person from the `device_name` feature.
-- Using either a library (gender-guesser for example) or a classification model trained on names and genders, we can create another feature where we put the guess of the gender (based on the name) or unknown (if the `device_name` is missing)
+- Using either a library (gender-guesser for example) or a classification model trained on names and genders, we can create another feature where we put the guess of the gender (based on the name) or unknown (if the `device_name` is missing).

 #### Mean, min, max, std encoding (with respect to the gender) of the interaction with app :